beego/beego/CONTRIBUTING.md

 ### Pull requests

-First, beego follow the gitflow.
-So please send you pull request to **develop** branch.
-We will close the pull request to master branch.
+Beego follows the gitflow.
+And as such, please submit your pull request to the **develop** branch.
+We will close the pull request by merging it into the master branch.

-By the way, please don't forget update the `CHANGELOG.md` before you send pull request.
-You can just add your pull request following 'developing' section in `CHANGELOG.md`.
+**NOTE:** Don't forget to update the `CHANGELOG.md` file by adding the changes made under the **developing** section.
 We'll release them in the next Beego version.

 We are always happy to receive pull requests, and do our best to review them as fast as possible.
 Not sure if that typo is worth a pull request?
-Do it!
+Just do it!
 We will appreciate it.

 Don't forget to rebase your commits!

-If your pull request is not accepted on the first try, don't be discouraged!
-Sometimes we can make a mistake, please do more explaining for us.
-We will appreciate it.
+If your pull request is rejected, dont be discouraged.
+Sometimes we make mistakes.
+You can provide us with more context by explaining your issue as clearly as possible.

-We're trying very hard to keep beego simple and fast.
+In our pursuit of maintaining Beego's simplicity and speed, we might not accept some feature requests.
 We don't want it to do everything for everybody.
-This means that we might decide against incorporating a new feature.
-But we will give you some advice on how to do it in other way.
+For this reason, we might decide against incorporating a new feature.
+However, we will provide guidance on achieving the same thing using a different approach

 ### Create issues